Workshops, Classes, Seminars

 Interested in getting into shellfish aquaculture, or already there but want to learn more?
 The Cooperative Extension Marine Program offers a class that addresses all phases of shellfish aquaculture production.
-This class meets once a week in the evening and 1-2 field trips will be scheduled on weekends.
 Cost for the 8 week course is $150.00.
-The 2018 course begins on Thursday, March 22, 2018 and will run every Thursday night through May 10th.
+The 2019 course will begin on Thursday, March 21, 2019 and will run every Thursday night through May 16th.
 The class will be held at the Barnstable County Complex – Harborview Conference Room on Route 6A in Barnstable and will meet from 6:00 to 8:00 pm.
-Additional optional field trips will be offered to enrolled students (times and dates to be determined).
+Additional optional weekend field trips will be offered to enrolled students (times and dates to be determined).

 Students may audit the course or opt to take it as a certification course.
 Certification will be issued by the Southeastern Massachusetts Aquaculture Center (SEMAC) Board of Directors to students with an exam score of 80% or better.

-If you have questions about the class please call or email Abigail Archer at 508-375-6702 or firstname.lastname@example.org
+If you would like to sign up, or have questions about the class please call or email Abigail Archer at 508-375-6702 or email@example.com

 COASTAL PLANTS 2015-MOVING BEYOND JUST BEACHGRASS